 Hardy in USDA Zones 8-11, the common myrtle is frost tender and hardy to 10 degrees Fahrenheit.
 It does not tolerate high humidity.

 Outdoors, fertilize once a year in early spring.
 Indoors, use a liquid fertilizer weekly during the growing season.
-Only fertilize in winter twice a month if the tree is still growing.
+Watch the plant in the winter because if it's growing even a little bit, you may need to fertilize it every two weeks.

 Common Myrtle Uses